ivpn/desktop-app/readme.md

 <a name="installation"></a>
 ## Installation

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions enable you to get the project up and running on your local machine for development and testing purposes.

 <a name="requirements"></a>
 ### Requirements